Armenians in China: Cultural Revolution

-Since all religions were targeted by the Cultural Revolution, many of churches and houses were destroyed, and most Armenians fled to Soviet Union's Central Asia or India.
+Since all religions were targeted by the Cultural Revolution, many churches and houses were destroyed, and most Armenians fled to Soviet Union's Central Asia or India.
 The massive cultural revolution had decreased the number of Armenians in China down to less than 1000.

 Harbin

 A limited number of Armenians settled in Manchuria during the construction of the Chinese Eastern Railway (KVZHD), undertaken by Imperial Russia in 1898.
 Their main settlement was in Harbin.

 After the Russo-Japanese War the number of Armenians increased, which necessitated the creation of an Armenian National Organization for the purpose of helping their needy countrymen and the preservation of their national heritage.

 The Armenian National Organization was headed by the Board of Directors, whose president for many years was Dr. C. G. Migdisov, along with Mr. Ter-Ovakimov, an engineer with the KVZHD and Nr.
 Melik-Ogandjanov, an attorney.

 The Armenian National Organization was founded in 1917.
 Its statute was approved by the local authorities in 1919.
 By 1923, they succeeded in building their own church and adjacent to it a social hall located on Sadovaya Street.
 Because most of the members of the Armenian colony lived in Harbin and had the only Armenian church in China, with residential quarters for their priest, Fr.
 Yeghishe Rostomiants, the spiritual leader of all Armenians in Manchuria, China and Japan, Harbin became the center of Armenians in China.

 One of the main tasks of the Armenian Organization was to solve the problems of assistance to the needy members, such as the elderly, the poor, the orphans and generally all those who needed one or another kind of help in co-operation with Ladies Aid Group.
-The Board organized social events, staged national and literary plays, which was performed by the youth group in Armenian.
-On the national and religious holidays, tea parties were also organized.
+The Board organized social events, staged national and literary plays, which were performed by the youth group in Armenian.
+On national and religious holidays, tea parties were also organized.
 Classes to study Armenian language and literature also were held.
-The theatrical plays were performed at the prestigious Commercial Club and the Tchurin Club, where “Anahit” drama and Azerbaijani opera “Arshin-Mal-Alan “musical were performed, featuring the lead-singer, Karine Psakian.
+The theatrical plays were performed at the prestigious Commercial Club and the Tchurin Club, where “Anahit” drama and Azerbaijani opera “Arshin-Mal-Alan“ musicals were performed, featuring the lead singer, Karine Psakian.

 Until 1918, the city of Harbin had an Armenian House of Prayer in the district of Noviy Gored.